axelvyrn/chrono-analysis/genesis_eqns.md

 $$\Delta t = (-\nabla\phi_t) \cdot |(\vec{T} \times \vec{p})|$$

-Which links directly to massive objects altering time flow.
+Which links directly to massive objects altering time flow and that **an object parallel to the flow of time would not experience it**.
 >
 >This equation resembles the Lorentz force but for chronodynamics:
 >